acsone/odoo-autodiscover/README.rst

     # start odoo
     openerp-server

+At this point, you should see in the Odoo log that the site-packages directory appears in the addons path.

-Should you like to have an Odoo 8 shell, using the OCA shell module, simply pip install the module:
+You can easily install additional addons.
+For example, should you like to have an Odoo 8 shell, using the OCA shell module, simply pip install the module:

   .. code:: Bash